joao-gabriel-gois/buzzy-paint/README.md

 - [ ] Token management (review invalid tokens deletion after refreshing and frequent cleanup of the ones with expired refresh-token)
 - [ ] OAuth (google/facebook/github)
 - [ ] Set proper routes, controllers and services for future User config screen
+- [ ] Totally remove MongoDB and change to Postgres JSONB
+  - [ ] Keep a separated Draws Entity to be able to create shared drawing workspace (websockets) for more than one user in future (one or many users for zero or many drawings)

 **Client**